samulisuomi/basket-frontend/README.md

 * Implement filtering of the list.
 * Implement deleting all the bought items with one button.
 * Improve dialog layouts on smaller screens.
-* Add a backend service and tweak/expand parts with "TODO:" comments to utilize one.
+* Add a backend service and tweak/expand parts marked with "TODO:" comments to utilize one.

 # Development